USMLE® Step 1: What You Need to Know

 What if I score low, or fail, Step 1?

-Failing Step 1 or scoring low doesn’t mean you won’t graduate from your program, and it definitely doesn’t mean your medical career is over.
-When it comes time to apply to residency programs, just remember that your Step 1 score is just one piece of the puzzle.
+Failing Step 1 or scoring low doesn’t mean you won’t graduate from your program and it definitely doesn’t mean your medical career is over.
+When the time comes to apply to residency programs, just remember that your Step 1 score is only one piece of the puzzle.

-Now, students who fail Step 1 do have the opportunity to retake it up to five more times, but failing and retaking it does remain on your “record.”
-So, should it happen to you, take it as an opportunity to reflect on your career goals and course correct.
-Continue working hard throughout the rest of your med school years, aim to do well on the Shelf and remaining Step exams to come and build a good reputation both in the classroom and on the wards.
+Students who fail Step 1 do have the opportunity to retake it up to five more times, but failing and retaking it does remain on your “record.”
+So, should it happen to you, take it as an opportunity to reflect on your career goals, and do some course-correcting.
+Continue working hard throughout the rest of your med school years, aim to do well on the Shelf and remaining Step exams, and build a good reputation both in the classroom and on the wards.
 Leon McDougle, MD, MPH, professor of family medicine and associate dean for diversity and inclusion at the Ohio State University College of Medicine in Columbus offers a hopeful message: "Work with your faculty and education specialist to increase your likelihood to pass on the second attempt…[b]e encouraged.
 Keep moving forward.
 The journey continues."

 How should I prepare for Step 1?

-Many of you will be taking Step 1 this coming spring and summer and will want to know how to achieve the highest possible score.
-So what’s the best way to study for it?
+Many of you will be taking Step 1 in spring or summer and will want to know how to achieve the highest possible score.
+With this in mind, let’s take a look at the best way to study for it.

-In short, do your due diligence; you’ll be just fine.
-Step 1 is a difficult and important exam, but by going in with a clear head and measured expectations, you’ll come away still feeling confident.
-To check out the new look of the USMLE's score report, take a look here.
+In short, do your due diligence and you’ll be just fine.
+Step 1 is a difficult and important exam, but by going in with a clear head and measured expectations, you’ll come away feeling confident.